The Diversified Education Curriculum (D.E.C.)

-D.E.C. courses are indicated in the Course Descriptions listings at the back of this Bulletin; the D.E.C. category letter (A through K) is tagged to the course number (e.g., WRT 103-A).
-Courses with a D.E.C. category tag that are taken for the major can also be used to satisfy the appropriate D.E.C. category.
+D.E.C. courses are indicated in the Course Descriptions listings at the back of this Bulletin; the D.E.C. category letter (A through K) is indicated under the course description.
+Courses that satisfy the major can also be used to satisfy the appropriate D.E.C. category.

 Note on Courses Satisfying D.E.C.
 Categories:

 A student's general education record may not be changed retroactively.
 The University may change the D.E.C. category of a course, but for a particular student, the course will count only toward the requirement it fulfilled at the time the student took the course.

 - All courses offered to satisfy D.E.C. requirements must be taken for a letter grade.
 Courses taken under the Pass/No Credit option will not satisfy D.E.C. requirements.
 Categories A and C must be passed with a grade of C or higher.

 - A course is assigned to one D.E.C. category only and will satisfy only that category.

 - If no DEC designation is given within the course entry in the Bulletin, that course may not be used to satisfy any D.E.C. requirement.

 - Coursework completed while registered for independent study courses (including directed readings and research courses) may not be used to satisfy any D.E.C. requirements.

 - College courses taken while the student was in high school will be evaluated for applicability to D.E.C. categories.

 - AP, CLEP subject examinations, RCE, or Challenge credit, or other approved credit by examinations with appropriate scores, may be used to satisfy one course in each of the categories E, F, and G. Course credit by examination may not be used in any other category except students may use AP credit for the first course of category A and for category C.